AmaanK03/Vocabulary-Builder/README.md

 7. **Testing**: Conducted thorough testing to ensure smooth operation and bug fixes.

 ##  What I Learned 📚
-This project interduced me to the MEVN stack, a modern web development stacks that are bundles of software and frameworks used to completely develop a web application.
+This project introduced me to the MEVN stack, a modern web development stacks that are bundles of software and frameworks used to completely develop a web application.
 This stacks contain a web server to host and run the application, a database to store and retrieve data for the application, and a scripting language to facilitate operations.
 Additionally, they incorporate frameworks designed to manage the front-end and back-end components more effectively

 ### Backend Development
 - **Express.js**: Gained experience in setting up and managing a Node.js server using Express.js for hosting web applications.